Hero Background Image

 What is downsizing?

-There could be a multitude of reasons for downsizing, including financial necessity, health reasons, to be nearer family and friends.
+There could be a multitude of reasons for downsizing, including financial necessity, health reasons, or being nearer family and friends.
 Or you could have just retired and simply want a change of lifestyle.
 It could be a purely practical reason, like your existing home simply becoming too big to maintain.

 When is it the right time to downsize?